-For some items though, we may suggest using images or text descriptions from the eBay product catalog; this content is provided by members and third parties, and can be used by all sellers for additional information or images when listing.
+You may also use the images and product details from the eBay product catalog.
+This content is provided by eBay customers and third parties, and can be used by all sellers for additional product information.

-For more information about the use of images and text in your listings, please see our full policy guidelines below.
+For more information about the use of images, videos and text on eBay, please see our full policy below.

 Frequently Asked Questions

-What should I do if my image or text is being used by another member?
+What should I do if my image, video or text is being used by another seller?

-In my listing, can I use images that I copied from the Web?
+Can I use images or videos that I copied from other websites on eBay?

 Read our full policy

-When creating listings, members should write their own description and take their own photos.
-Buyers like to see images and descriptions that accurately represent an item they are purchasing.
+When creating listings, store pages or product pages, sellers should write their own text and take their own photos and videos.
+Buyers like to see images, videos and descriptions that accurately represent the item they are purchasing.
 Learn more about adding photos to your listing and writing a good title and description.

-- Images or text copied from websites or internet searches
+- Images, videos or text copied from websites or internet searches

 - Information from product packaging